angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 you learned how to configure a dependency injector and how to retrieve dependencies where you need them.

 In fact, there is no such thing as ***the*** injector.
-An application may have multiple injectors.
+An app may have multiple injectors.
-An Angular application is a tree of components.
+An Angular app is a tree of components.
 Each component instance has its own injector.
 The tree of components parallels the tree of injectors.

 <div class="l-sub-section" markdown="1">